 |Rank||VPN Service||VPN Fan|

-- 5 Eyes – The original alliance that included the US, UK, Canada, Australia, and New Zealand.
+- 5 Eyes – The original alliance included the US, UK, Canada, Australia, and New Zealand.

-- 9 Eyes – The 5 Eyes plus Denmark, France, Holland, and Norway.
+- 9 Eyes – The Five Eyes plus Denmark, France, Holland, and Norway.

 - 14 Eyes – Nine Eyes plus Germany, Belgium, Italy, Sweden, and Spain.

 - Suspect Countries – Israel, Japan, Singapore, and South Korea